-- VDV applicants must meet NYCHA’s documentation criteria to be certified as a victim of domestic violence for Public Housing.
+- VDV applicants must meet NYCHA’s documentation criteria to be certified as a victim of domestic violence for public housing.
+Please see eligibility requirements below.

 - Applicants must be 18 or older and earning some source of income (employment, PA, SSI) that falls under NYCHA’s income limits.